duoshock/UM-A/Assembly Guide/readme.md

 </a>

 All PCBs are tested prior shipping, but it is good practice to make sure they are working before soldering.
 Both PCBs come pre-flashed Vial firmware, it should be recognised in Vial when connected to a computer.
 Plug in one half and test by shorting switch pins with tweezers.
 After testing one half, disconnect the first and test the other half.

-Don’t panic if the right side PCB outputs the wrong key for that switch location, as the firmware is set to left as master.
-As long as both halves produce some output you have verified the PCBs are working.
+**Don’t panic if the right side PCB outputs the wrong key or somee keys not registering, as the firmware is set to left as master.
+As long as both halves produce some output you have verified the PCBs are working.**

 ---